microsoft/AcademicContent/Events and Hacks/Student Hacks/cog_services_mentor.md

 - e.g. using QnA maker + spell check + bot together

-Relationship between different parts of Microsoft AI platform Cog services = when you’re okay using OUR data
+Relationship between different parts of Microsoft AI platform
+- Cog services = when you’re okay using OUR data
-Custom services = when you want to use OUR model but YOUR data
+- Custom services = when you want to use OUR model but YOUR data (Speech, language, vision)
-              Speech, language, vision
-(if none of those work) = export as ONNX model and then import into developer tools
+   - (if none of those work) = export as ONNX model and then import into developer tools

-How to talk about Azure’s AI offerings vs. AWS vs. GCP If you’re asked about a comparison with AWS sagemaker / GCP automl… Try not to go into details, but use as an opportunity to highlight our strengths.
+How to talk about Azure’s AI offerings vs. AWS vs. GCP
+- If you’re asked about a comparison with AWS sagemaker / GCP automl…
+- Try not to go into details, but use as an opportunity to highlight our strengths.
 E.g. “I’m not sure… but WE are the best at adapting models.
 WE are unique in our AI principles policy” (huge differentiator)

-How to give feedback on cog services https://aka.ms/cogsdocsfeedback (only available if you have an @microsoft.com email)
+How to give feedback on cog services: https://aka.ms/cogsdocsfeedback (only available if you have an @microsoft.com email)